Run Service

 run job::delete

 The run job::delete command enables you to mark the job for deletion.
-At the next scheduled date, the job will be deleted.
+The system deletes the job on the next scheduled date.

 CLI Syntax